rafaVls/rafaVls/README.md

 * <a href="mailto: rafa.vfierro@outlook.com" >Email</a>

 ### 💻 Currently working on
-* Personal website with portfolio/blog integration.
+* Typing game with database integration for high scores.

 ### 🌱 I’m currently learning
 * Web design patterns
-* Databases & APIs
-* Freelancing
+* Web3 and the blockchain

 I'm excited to contribute and share with the community.
 Don't hesitate to hit me up, cheers!